hmzmnsr/OOP-PROJECT-C-/README.md

 # OOP-PROJECT-C-
-Vending Machine creating using by all pillars of OOP in C++ .
+Vending Machine created using by all pillars of OOP in C++ .
 .
 .